-b = number of days between pre-cruise calibration and the cast to be corrected n = number of days between pre- and post-cruise calibrations residual = residual from calibration sheet as described above (see Appendix II: Example Temperature Calibration Sheet)
+b = number of days between pre-cruise calibration and the cast to be corrected n = number of days between pre- and post-cruise calibrations residual = residual from calibration sheet as described above

-In the .con file, use the pre-cruise calibration coefficients and use the calculated offset for the value of offset.
+In the .con file, use the pre-cruise calibration coefficients and use the negative of the offset for the value of offset (offset is added, so to remove negative drift a positive number is entered in the .con file).

-Note: In our SEASOFT-Win32 suite of programs, edit the CTD configuration (.con) file using the Configure Inputs menu in SEASAVE V7 (real-time data acquisition software) or the Configure menu in SBE Data Processing (data processing software).
+Note: The CTD configuration (.con) file is edited using the Configure menu (in SEASAVE or SBE Data Processing in our SEASOFT-Win32 suite of programs) or the Configure Inputs menu in SEASAVE V7.